Last Updated on October 7, 2025 by admin

 What to See and Do:

 i.
 Houseboat Adventures: Take a trip on a traditional houseboat, also known as a Kettuvallam.
 With their thatched roofs and private balconies, these beautifully made wooden boats are a comfortable and one-of-a-kind way to see the backwaters.
-Watch different kinds of birds fly through the marshes, local fishermen cast their nets, and the lively life is happening by the water.
+Watch different kinds of birds fly through the marshes, local fishermen cast their nets, and lively life is happening by the water.

 ii.
 Village Exploration: Get off your houseboat and enjoy the beauty of Kerala’s villages.
 Check out the local markets that are full of fresh food and unique gifts made by hand.
 Talk to nice people in the area and find out how they live.